sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/led.md

 ![project_path](./../../../../zh/tang/tang-primer-20k/examples/assets/led_assets/project_path.png)

-Select Device we choose GW2A-LV18PG256C8/I7, use filter like below to help us choose device more easy.
+Select Device we choose GW2A-LV18PG256C8/I7, use filter like below to help us choose device more easily.
 Note that the Device is GW2A-18C.

 ![device_choose](./../../../../zh/tang/tang-primer-20k/examples/assets/led_assets/device_choose.png)

 Then click OK to preview the project.
 After confirming no error, the project is created.